May 25th, 2018.

 If that date makes you sweat, you’ve come to the right place.
 This week, the European Union will be implementing the new General Data Protection Regulation (GDPR) which will affect all businesses with customers in the European Union.
 While GDPR was first announced back in 2012, it should come as no surprise that a majority of organizations waited until crunch-time to finalize their preparation.

 With non-compliance fines reaching upwards of 20 million, it’s no wonder GDPR has many CIOs shaking in their boots.
-Below, we’ll be taking a look at how the new regulation will be affecting backup and recovery practices in the coming year.
+Below, we’ll be taking a look at how the new regulation will be affecting your backup strategy and recovery practices in the coming year.
 Take a look!

 Backup and Recovery will become even more critical under GDPR.